marios-code-path/reactive-authentication/http-basic/README.md

         return new MapReactiveUserDetailsService(users);
     }

-What if I wanted to implement my own ReactiveUserDetailService?
-This can be accomplished! simply wire in an own implementation of ReactiveUserDetailsService as a bean.
-We'll bind it ot the spring profile "custom" for use case demonstration.
+What if I wanted to implement my own [ReactiveUserDetailService](http://ReactiveUserDetailService)?
+This can be accomplished! simply wire in an own implementation of [ReactiveUserDetailService](http://ReactiveUserDetailService) as a bean.
+We'll bind it ot the spring profile `"custom"` for use case demonstration.

 UserDetailServiceBeans.java: